-Until the exploration and production companies can forecast with reasonable certainty that future oil prices will stabilize, seismic data acquisition activity is not expected to improve.
-Additional declines in oil prices, or expectations that the recent improvement in oil prices will not hold, could cause the Company's customers to further reduce their spending and further adversely affect the Company's results of operation and financial condition.
+The Company's financial results reflect continued low levels of industry capital spending and resulting reduced demand for the Company's seismic equipment.
+However, if the recent increase in commodity prices can be sustained, it is expected that exploration budgets in 2000 will increase.
+Declines in oil prices, or expectations that the recent improvement in oil prices will not hold, could cause the Company's customers to further reduce their spending and further adversely affect the Company's results of operations and financial condition.

 The Company leases and sells seismic data acquisition equipment primarily to seismic data acquisition companies and oil and gas companies conducting land and transition zone seismic surveys worldwide.
 The Company provides short-term leasing of seismic equipment to meet a customer's requirements and offers maintenance and support during the lease term.
-All leases at July 31, 1999 were for a term of one year or less.
+The majority of leases at October 31, 1999 were for a term of one year or less.
 Seismic equipment held for lease is carried at cost, net of accumulated depreciation.